 The Museum of Natural History is a fun place to explore, discover, and learn about habitats of the area and impacts of natural and human forces through hands-on displays, activities, and events.
 This destination museum is located in the heart of Morro Bay.
 Open daily, 10 a.m. to 5 p.m.
 Admission: $3 adults; free for children 17 and under.
 20 State Park Rd., Morro Bay. centralcoastparks.org.
 (805) 548-0391.

 The Gallery has become a hub for fine art.
-They offer many opportunities to purchase beautiful, local drawings, prints, sculpture, jewelry,cards and more through array of venues, as well as networking and educational opportunities for artist to further their craft. artcentermorrobay.org, Morro Bay Art Center 835 Main St., (805) 772-2504
+They offer many opportunities to purchase beautiful, local drawings, prints, sculpture, jewelry, cards and more through an array of venues, as well as networking and educational opportunities for artists to further their craft. artcentermorrobay.org, Morro Bay Art Center 835 Main St., (805) 772-2504